-A photo showed what happened on June 25, 2021 which was quite alarming.
+- A photo showed what happened on June 25, 2021 which she said was quite alarming.
 She stated that they want to know what is the plan to prevent continued flooding.

-Photos of her neighbors' flooding issues show what is already happening.
-How do you stop the drain from overflowing into the backyards of these homes.
+- Photos of her neighbors' flooding issues show what is already happening.
+She asked how you stop the drain from overflowing into the backyards of these homes.